syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endtabs %}

-### Add Nodes
+### Add nodes

- Let us create and add a NodeViewModel with height, width, shape, shape style,specific position, size and Annotation.
+ Let us create and add a NodeViewModel with height, width, shape, shape style, specific position, size, and annotation.

-#### Creating a Node
+#### Creating a node

-Creating NodeViewModel with Specified Height and Width.
+Creating NodeViewModel with specified height and width.

 {% tabs %}
 {% highlight xaml %}